- Albertsons is one of the first companies to participate in the SRP Sustainable Energy Offering program.

 Company leaders are always on the lookout for new, innovative ways to mesh sustainability with good business practices.

 “We are excited to continue expanding a number of closed-loop recycling programs across the company,” said Darcie Renn, Director of Sustainability, Albertsons Companies.
 “These innovative projects are giving new life to our organic waste by converting it into energy and fertilizer used to grow the products on our shelves.
-We are also transforming plastic waste into new products such as bins to transport our food or reusable bags that are sold in our stores.”
+We are also transforming plastic waste into new products such as bins to transport our food or reusable bags that are sold in our stores and we have purchased some balers from phs Wastekit for the economical disposal of our packaging waste.”

 It’s not just in the stores